 This course focuses on planning and producing cross-media projects.
-Students will gain hands-on experience with all phases of production through a series of print and new media projects.
-Concepts of content and production management will be applied with an emphasis on creating quality outcomes that are delivered on-budget and on-time.
+Students gain hands-on experience with all phases of production through a series of print and new media projects.
+Concepts of content and production management are applied with an emphasis on creating quality outcomes that are delivered on-budget and on-time.

-The course introduces the fundamental design elements of databases constructed for the activities that support the publishing process.
-Topics include the process of building databases comprised of information and digital assets needed to compose publications and to create and distribute personalized documents through the web and in print.
+This course introduces the fundamental design elements of databases constructed for activities that support the publishing process.
+This includes building databases comprised of information and digital assets.
+Projects may include composing publications, creating and distributing personalized documents through the web and in print.

 Professional and Technical Writing (WI)

-This course prepares a student to engage in a variety of written and oral communications necessary in academic and business environments.
+This course prepares students to engage in a variety of written and oral communications necessary in academic and business environments with an emphasis on technical writing.
 Students are expected to produce appropriate audience-centered written materials that achieve a desired purpose based on techniques, organization, format, and style.
-A formal technical report and presentation are required.
+Formal technical reports and presentations are required.
 Students must pass this course with a grade of B or higher prior to graduation or pass the Writing Competency Test.

 LAS Perspective 7B (mathematical): Introduction to Statistics I